DrDeviant/linuxallenum/README.md

 # linuxallenum
-this bash script is for remote linux, unix and macos hosts hacked!
+this bash script is for <strong>REMOTE</strong> linux, unix and macos hosts <strong>HACKED</strong>!
+<h3>THIS SCRIPT IS FOR OTHER HOSTS, NOT USE IN LOCAL HOST!
+ONCE USED, WIPE THE STORAGE AND RE-INSTALL THE OS</h3>

 ## Warning:
 1. this script will download other tools; be careful!